Pradumnasaraf/DevOps/docs/jenkins/introduction.md

 }
 ```

-We can also follow wrapper approach to define the tools.
+We can also use wrapper-based steps to define the tools.

 ```jenkinsfile
 stage('Build') {